 d) Who we share your personal information with?

 - With law enforcement or other public authorities and regulators if required by law.

 e) Whether information has to be provided by you, and if so why.

-You will be required to provide your name, postal address, email address and telephone number.
+You will be required to provide your name and a unique email address.
 If you choose not to provide this information to us, we may not be able to provide our services to you or perform our contract with you and you may not be able to use the PRgloo platform.

 f) How we keep your data updated